Joannes van Houbraken: Work

 His oldest known work was the Discovery of the bodies of St. Placidus and company, painted in the Church of Maria dell'Arco in Messina, now in the Interdisciplinary Regional Museum of Messina.
-To him have also been attributed a series of the five senses in the Bellomo Palace Regional Gallery of which the date is unknown.
+To him has also been attributed a series of the five senses in the Bellomo Palace Regional Gallery of which the date is unknown.
 The style of the five works in the series shows a mix of his Flemish training and the work of Caravaggio and Ribera.
 A Crucifixion with May, John and Mary Magdalene dated 1657 has a classicist composition.

 His style shows the Flemish eye for detail and the dramatic effects of the southern Italian Caravaggist school with its emphasis on pathos.
 The intense, melancholy drama of his works is heightened by the use of cold colors and strong light effects, which contrast with the otherwise muted palette.